stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Select to draw the graphs overlapped instead of stacked horizontally or vertically.

+> [!Note]
+> Only allowed for the bar, curve, radial bar and radial curve visualization.

 `Description`

 Allow you to edit the description of the selected graph.